 I received a fairly shocking photo from a technician yesterday, a picture of yellow jackets that had eaten through a bedroom wall and were trying to build a nest indoors!
-I don’t know about you, but personally the thought of having a wasp nest INSIDE my house scares the heck out of me!
+I don’t know about you, but personally the thought of having a stinging pests nest INSIDE my house scares the heck out of me!
 I’ve never even considered such a thing possible.
 The closest thing I’ve experienced to such a situation occurred one day as I strolled towards our back door and looked over only to see a snake at eye level, having crawled up the brick wall!
 I still don’t know why it was there, but nonetheless, it was!
 Needless to say, I was quite startled.
 Still, at least the snake was outside the house and besides that, it was a simple black snake- a good snake to have nearby (though not that nearby).

 So anyway, back to the photo.
 I know I’m repeating myself to some degree, going back to a previous post, but I must suggest- DON’T LET IT BE POSSIBLE THAT YELLOW JACKETS ARE BUILDING A NEST IN YOUR HOUSE!
 This is the time of year when stinging pest colonies are at their largest since they are working hard to prepare for colder weather by gathering food and such.
 You know the old saying, God Save the Queen!!!
 These pests are at their most aggressive as fall approaches and aren’t to be trifled with.
 Therefore, while they do their winter prep, you need to do yours.